jansel/jansel.github.io/index.md

 # About Me

 <img src="/images/jasonansel4.jpg" class="floatpic" width="200" height="300">
 My name is Jason Ansel.
+I am currently working on PyTorch Compilers at Facebook.

-I am a Senior Principal Engineer at GoDaddy, where I help lead the GoDaddy Machine Learning team.
-Our team builds a deep learning platform for predicting small business behavior and personalizing experiences across GoDaddy.
-Before that, I created [GoDaddy Domain Appraisals], which uses neural networks to predict the resale value of a domain name better than a human expert.
-At GoDaddy, I also worked on creating machine learning algorithms for extracting semantic information from unstructured web content.
+Before Facebook, I was at GoDaddy helping build a deep learning platform for predicting small business behavior and personalizing experiences across the company.
+I also created [GoDaddy Domain Appraisals], which uses neural networks to predict the resale value of a domain name better than a human expert.
 I joined GoDaddy in 2013 as part of the [acquisition] of the startup [Locu], which I joined in 2011 while I was simultaneously getting my Ph.D. at [MIT][MIT] [CSAIL].

 I did my Ph.D. dissertation in the [Commit] group lead by  [Saman Amarasinghe].
 I started the [OpenTuner] project, an extensible framework for program